 Some training sites may have specific requirements for trainees.
 These specific requirements will be communicated to applicants during the application process by NSRH.
 This is not an employment program and participants will not be paid any compensation by the training sites.
 NSRH is not a health center or clinical site and does not provide any direct patient care.
 NSRH works with providers to coordinate and provide training opportunities to trainees.

-In addition to clinical experience, learners will commit to 3.5hrs/week of non-clinical education including: participating in monthly group learning and networking sessions, selfguided education through NSRH and our partners, and local community engagement.
+In addition to clinical experience, learners will commit to 3-4 hrs/week of non-clinical education including: participating in monthly group workshops and networking sessions, self-guided education through NSRH and our partners, and local community engagement.

 In order to provide the most accessible training experience, NSRH will provide trainees with a modest stipend to offset any costs associated with participating in the residency program.

-In addition to clinical training, the residency will also provide participants with a one-year membership with NSRH; a one-year membership to Clinicians in Abortion Care (CIAC), a program of the National Abortion Federation (NAF); advocacy skills building opportunities with local community partners, and exclusive access to various tailored online content.
+In addition to clinical training, the residents will also receive a one-year membership with NSRH (additional free year to existing NSRH members); a one-year membership to Clinicians in Abortion Care (CIAC), a program of the National Abortion Federation (NAF); advocacy skills building opportunities with local community partners, and exclusive access to various tailored online education.